chrisdietr/merchant-yapp/README.md

 ### Common Issues

 1. **Admin features not showing**:
-   - Ensure your wallet address in `admin.json` is lowercase
+   - Ensure your wallet address or ENS in `admin.json` is lowercase
    - Check that you've connected with the correct wallet
    - Verify you've signed the authentication message